JordanChipley/JordanChipley/README.md

 Currently enrolled at Western Governors University, pursing a B.S in Cloud Computing.
 -----------------------

 Hello fellow Tech friends!
 Welcome to my GitHub page!
 I am really excited to share my Cloud/Tech journey with everyone!
 I am currently a student at Western Governors University (WGU) where I am pursing a B.S. in Cloud Computing.
-Currently I am studying to take the AWS Certified Cloud Practitioner (CCP) exam at the end of March 2024.
+Currently I am studying to take the AWS Certified Cloud Practitioner (CCP) exam at the end of May 2024.

 * 🌍  I'm based in Missouri, United States
 * ✉️  You can contact me at [chipley09@gmail.com](mailto:chipley09@gmail.com)